-Plants and animals start life as a single cell, the product of fusion between egg and sperm.
-This single cell contains all the genetic information required for the generation of the diverse array of tissues such as blood, muscle, skin, heart and brain seen in a fully developed adult.
+Plants and animals start life as a single cell that contains all the genetic information required for the generation of the diverse array of tissues such as blood, muscle, skin, heart and brain seen in a fully developed adult.
 In each cell type, genes are turned on and off in a unique combination that defines the cell's biochemical makeup and function.
 We are studying the developmental genetic switches that control processes as diverse as flower patterning in plants, formation of the nervous system in zebrafish and generation of head and tail structures in fly larvae.
-This fascinating area of basic biology also has potential downstream applications in areas such as agricultural productivity and human health.
+This fascinating area of basic biology also has potential downstream applications in agricultural productivity and human health.